chess abstract UN053

 Silvia Pugliese

 Silvia Pugliese is an I/O Psychologist and Senior Consultant at SHL, with ten years of experience.
-She is curious and passionate about unbiased evaluation and people diversity.
+She is curious and passionate about reducing bias in evaluations and promoting diversity among people.
 Her focus Is on the design, delivery, and management of talent development and talent acquisition processes to support organizations in identifying people potential and valuing their human capital.

 Explore SHL’s Wide Range of Solutions